Lakhan Singh

 Lakhan Singh is an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh of India.
 He represents the ‘Dibiyapur’ constituency in Auraiya district of Uttar Pradesh.

 Political career

-Lakhan Singh contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated his close contestant Pradeep KumarYadav from Samajwadi Party with a margin of 12,094 votes.
+Lakhan Singh contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated his close contestant Pradeep Kumar Yadav from Samajwadi Party with a margin of 12,094 votes.

-He has been appointed as Minister of state in a Yogi Adityanath cabinet on 21 August 2019.
+He has been appointed Minister of state in a Yogi Adityanath cabinet on 21 August 2019.